SafeCheckDev/SafeCheckFE/README.md

-Front-end assets for SafeCheck application
+# Front-end assets for SafeCheck application

-The front-end is using react, webpack and babel to compile the UI.
+The front-end for SafeCheck is using react, webpack and babel to compile the UI.

-To build add a file called `env.js` to the view directory.
+To build, add a file called `env.js` to the view directory.
 Including:

 ```javascript
 module.exports = {